What is strep throat?

 No. Not every sore throat is strep throat.
 Bacteria only cause a small portion of all sore throats.
 The rest are caused by viruses or other problems that antibiotics do not help.
 Your doctor can do a test to check for strep throat.

 What can make my sore throat feel better?

 Here are some things that might help you feel better:

-Take ibuprofen (some brand names: Advil, Motrin) or acetaminophen (one brand name: Tylenol) to relieve pain and reduce fever.
+- Take ibuprofen (two brand names: Advil, Motrin) or acetaminophen (one brand name: Tylenol) to relieve pain and reduce fever.
 Children should not take aspirin.
 Aspirin can cause a serious illness called Reye’s syndrome when it is given to children younger than 18 years of age.

 Copyright © American Academy of Family Physicians